richard-hartmann/unified-cythonizing/README.md

 * library files of the extension, i.e., `.so` files

 There is an `--yes` flag to remove files without asking.

+# Disclaimer

+This suggestion for building cython extensions is based on use cases from a few projects.
+Most likely, there are many pitfalls.
+The aim is to share experiences and improve the functionality together.

 # License - BSD (3 clause)